 The challenge ahead

-Adding new sites to the National Heritage List for England means that we all have to work hard to ensure that those sites are not also added to the Heritage at Risk Register.
+Significant anniversaries, new discoveries, and indeed new threats, provide a focus for greater appreciation of battlefields and memorials.
+Adding new sites to the National Heritage List for England provides recognition of their value.
+However, this must be followed by beneficial management to help ensure that these sites are not also added to the Heritage at Risk Register.